dfuse-io/client-js/README.md

 # dfuse JavaScript/TypeScript Client Library

-A WebSocket and HTTP REST client library to consume dfuse API <https://dfuse.io> on EOS networks.
+A WebSocket and HTTP REST client library to consume dfuse API <https://dfuse.io>.

 **Note** This library is the newest hottest version of [@dfuse/eosws-js](https://github.com/dfuse-io/eosws-js) library.
 If you land here because your are using it, refer to the [MIGRATION.md](./MIGRATION.md) file for how